awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 has a length greater than this value, this operation MUST immediately fail.

-Before and end to the input is indicated, this operation MUST process as much of the consumable bytes as possible by [constructing regular frames](#construct-a-frame).
+Before the end of the input is indicated, this operation MUST process as much of the consumable bytes as possible by [constructing regular frames](#construct-a-frame).

-When end to the input is indicated, this operation MUST perform the following until all consumable plaintext bytes are processed:
+When the end of the input is indicated, this operation MUST perform the following until all consumable plaintext bytes are processed:

 - If there are exactly enough consumable plaintext bytes to create one regular frame,